GianMan89/disaster_response_pipeline/README.md

 The repository consists of the following folders and files:

-***app***: contains HTML and Flask files that build and run the web-based API that classifies disaster messages.
+    ***app***: contains HTML and Flask files that build and run the web-based API that classifies disaster messages.\n
     ***data***: contains two csv files: disaster_categories.csv (class labels) and disaster_messages.csv (to be classified disaster messages and tweets), a SQLite database of the cleaned input data: Disasterresponse.db, and a Python script that loads, cleans, and saves the disaster messages and categories into the database, process_data.py.
     ***models***: a Pickle file of the trained classification model, classifier.pkl, and a Python script that loads, preprocesses, trains, tests, tunes, and saves the classification model.
 The model consists of a sklearn pipeline for data preprocessing and classification using sklearn CountVectorizer, TfidfTransformer, RandomForestClassifier, and GridSearchCV.

 The repository is structured as follows: